ManuelSzewc/ML4DT/README.md

 # ML4DT
-A repository for the ML4DT work done with Ezequiel Alvarez and Federico Lamagna
+A repository for the ML4DT work done by Ezequiel Alvarez, Federico Lamagna and Manuel Szewc

 In this repository we include the necessary files to reproduce plots present in our work /..arxiv-id/